lliicassie/AIST_Analyzer/README.md

 progress 1/100

 The preliminary framework of the project has been uploaded.
-Including the interface between C++ and Python, the GUI module, and a bit of python calculation scripts.
+It includes the interface between C++ and Python, the GUI module, and some Python calculation scripts.